 In accordance with our Corporate Governance Guidelines, each non-management director is required to own, beneficially and of record, a number of shares of our common stock with a market value that meets or exceeds a threshold established by the Board from time to time.
 This ownership threshold is currently five times the amount of the annual cash retainer in effect on February 24, 2017 and payable to a non-management director for service on the Board (the "Director Stock Ownership Requirement").
-The cash retainer payable to directors for Committee service is not taken into account for this purpose.
 Each non-management director must comply with the Director Stock Ownership Requirement within five years from the later of (i) the date of such director's initial appointment or election to the Board and (ii) December 6, 2017, the effective date of the director stock ownership guidelines (the "Ownership Period").
 A director shall be in compliance with the director stock ownership guidelines if he or she satisfies the Director Stock Ownership Requirement at any time during the Ownership Period and then continues to own not less than the number of shares owned on the date of such compliance (taking into account any stock split or combination transactions).
 The Corporate Governance Committee, in its sole discretion, may consider the circumstances surrounding any shortfall in ownership by a director and address such situation as it deems appropriate.
 All non-employee directors currently exceed the Director Stock Ownership Requirement or are within the applicable Ownership Period for achievement of the Director Stock Ownership Requirement.